C/C++

 /**

-* Retrieves the key ID from a specified access key.
-The key ID is included in room tokens,
+* Extracts the key ID from a specified access key.
+The key ID is embedded in room tokens, enabling

 */